officiallysingh/spring-boot-spark-kubernetes/spark-job-commons/README.md

 #### ArangoDB Connector
 To read and write to ArangoDB collections in batch and streaming mode.
 Refer to [ArangoConnector.java](src/main/java/com/ksoot/spark/common/connector/ArangoConnector.java) for details.
-It can be customized with the following configurations.
+Expects to be provided with basic database connection configurations as follows.
 Refer to [ArangoOptions.java](src/main/java/com/ksoot/spark/common/config/properties/ArangoOptions.java) for details on available configuration options.
 ```yaml
 ksoot:
   connector: